Saad Baig

-Saad Baig (born 1 November 2006, Karachi) is a Pakistani cricketer.
+Saad Baig (born 1 November 2006) is a Pakistani cricketer.
 He is left-handed batter and wicket keeper.
 He plays for Karachi Blues in domestic cricket and was selected for the Karachi Kings team for the 2025 Pakistan Super League.

-Career

-Junior cricket
+Youth career

 Baig made his debut for the Pakistan national under-19 cricket team shortly after turning 16 years-old, playing against Bangladesh U19 in 2022.
 He was named as captain of the team the following year, as Pakistan played the U19 Asia Cup.
-He went on to captain the Pakistan U19 team at the 2024 Under-19 Cricket World Cup, with his performances including scoring a half-century against Afghanistan U19.
+He went on to captain the Pakistan U19 team at the 2024 Under-19 Cricket World Cup, and scored a half-century against Afghanistan U19.

+Domestic career

-First-class cricket
+First-class

 Baig made his first-class cricket debut in 2024.
 The following season, he made his maiden first class century for Karachi Blues in the second round of the Quaid-e-Azam Trophy in October 2025, scoring 154 in Karachi's first innings and 65 not out in the second innings against Multan.
+Karachi Blues won the final and Baig was named Player of the Tournament after scoring 1000 runs and effecting 32 dismissals as wicketkeeper across ten matches.
+He also received the awards for Best Batter and Best Wicketkeeper of the season.

-T20 cricket
+T20

 Baig was selected for the Karachi Kings team for the 2025 Pakistan Super League.
-In 2025, he also played T20 cricket for the Dhande Fighters, his performances including a century against Wada Hunters in the Khatri Premier League in July 2025.
+In 2025, he also played T20 cricket for the Dhande Fighters, scoring a century against Wada Hunters in the Khatri Premier League in July 2025.